Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 On 15 March a very young Phil Rose attended a meeting of the Club.
 He also attended the April meeting as a guest and appears to have joined the Club at that meeting.
 Phil has filled all positions in the Club and was made a Life Member in 2007.
 Laurie O'Grady became the new owner of Snorkell Inn at Kogarah about this time.
 He owned the shop till about the early 1990s and still runs dive trips to the Great Barrier Reef.

 Peter Moxham remained as President and Robin McConville became Vice-President.
 Geoff Sanders became the Treasurer in July 1978.
 He held this position till 1992.
 Dives were held at Jervis Bay in October.
 Sometime in 1978 or 1979, meetings of the Club moved to the St George Sailing Club at Sans Souci (not to be confused with the Georges River 16 Foot Sailing Club next door where the Club would later move its meetings).
 At the end of the year there were 27 members.
-Attendence at meetings was very low for the whole year, averaging less than 10 members.
+Attendance at meetings was very low for the whole year, averaging less than 10 members.

 1979